ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/selected_software/pytorch_in_jupyter.md

 ![pytorch jupyter](/img/pytorch_jupyter.png)

-Once the session has started, be sure to use the "PyTorch Env" that we created earlier.
+Once the session has started, be sure to use the "PyTorch Env" kernel that we created earlier when creating a new notebook or within existing notebooks.

 The following code can be used to verify that the GPU is properly working.